 As mentioned, bamboo is the fastest growing plant on Earth.
 Some species can grow a blistering 91 cm per day.
-Fast growth is certainly useful for producing a lot of raw material quickly, but how about other aspects of bamboo growth?
+Fast growth is certainly useful for producing a lot of raw material quickly, a main advantage over slower growing trees.
+But how about other aspects of bamboo harvesting?

-Unlike wood, with which bamboo shares similar properties, bamboo can be re-harvested again and again once it has reached maturity.
-As well as being great for renewability, this means that no deforestation has to occur, itself a messy process.
+Unlike wood, bamboo can be re-harvested again and again once it has reached maturity.
+As well as being great for renewability this means that no deforestation has to occur, itself a messy process.
 It also means that bamboo’s extensive root system can remain intact, which is great for soil health.

-Bamboo is naturally antibacterial and is extremely efficient at using reprocessing nutrients, so it doesn’t require pesticides and little to no fertiliser to grow, although some farmers will add the latter to increase yields.
+Bamboo is naturally antibacterial and is extremely efficient at reprocessing nutrients, so it requires no pesticides and little to no fertiliser to grow, although some farmers will add the latter to increase yields.
 For this reason, it’s important for manufacturers to source from certified organic sources.

 Bamboo also makes extremely efficient use of water.
-It generally requires half the amount of water as trees, so it grows densely and can produce 20 times more usable materials in a single harvest.
+It generally requires half the amount of water as trees.
+It grows densely and can produce 20 times more usable materials in a single harvest.

 Due to its fast growth, bamboo absorbs twice the amount of carbon as trees and produces 30% more oxygen when compared to the equivalent tree mass.